 - Achieve your Basic Trust Badge which involves verifying your email address and telephone number, and obtaining an external character reference from a landlord, employer, or someone you have previously house sat for

-- Consider achieving your Standard Trust Badge to boost your trust profile - Find out more about our Trust & Safety features by clicking here
+- Consider achieving your Standard and Enhanced Trust Badges to boost your trust profile - Find out more about our Trust & Safety features by clicking here

 - Be flexible!
 Consider local sits when you first start out and offer to meet the owner in person as this will give you an instant advantage over other applicants.
 It is also a great way to obtain your first review